astrohart/MFR/MFR.Settings.Configuration.Providers.Actions/README.md

 ##### Returns

-If the `submittedPathname` is not blank and is set to the pathname of a file that exists on the disk, then the method returns that pathname; otherwise, the `currentPathnameInRegistry` is returned.
+If the `submittedPathname` is not blank and is set to the pathname of a file that exists on the file system, then the method returns that pathname; otherwise, the `currentPathnameInRegistry` is returned.